-Air Force Gen. Nordhaus assumes role of chief, National Guard Bureau
+Air Force Gen. Nordhaus Assumes Role of Chief, National Guard Bureau

 |0

-This work, Air Force Gen. Nordhaus assumes role of chief, National Guard Bureau, by MSgt Brandy Fowler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Air Force Gen. Nordhaus Assumes Role of Chief, National Guard Bureau, by SFC Zach Sheely, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.